-So many people doubt themselves and choose not to follow their heart, choose not to speak their mind out of fear of not being accepted, fear nobody will listen, or fear of being ridiculed.
-The worst part comes when you see someone about to embrace themselves, to re-discover there is more to life than to follow the crowd, yet due to the amount of pressure put on them they succumb; instead focusing on pursuing only physical beauty, material possessions or distractions.
-In order to appear confident, they choose to actually do its opposite and give in; their soul knows they are denying their own uniqueness for the sake of fitting in.
+So many people doubt themselves and choose not to follow their heart, choose not to speak their mind out of fear of not being accepted, fear nobody will listen or fear of being ridiculed.
+The worst part comes when you see someone about to embrace themselves, to re-discover there is more to life than to follow the crowd yet due to the amount of pressure put on them they succumb; instead of growing they focus on pursuing only physical beauty, material possessions or distractions.
+In order to appear confident they choose to actually do its opposite and give in; their soul knows they are denying their own uniqueness for the sake of fitting in.
 We forget people’s opinion of us will always change.
-Sometimes, they will love us, at other times the same people will reject us; so what is the point of putting so much effort and focus on those who we know when the hard times come those people won’t be there.
+Sometimes they will love us, at other times those same people will reject us; so what is the point of putting so much effort and focus on those who we know when the hard times come won’t be there?
 What a waste of energy that is!.

-Sometimes we want to do something we know we would love or take a risk at something which might change our lives for the better, but we get scare.
-We focus on what others will say, how would they react, delivering instead exactly what those people already expect of us; failure; because at times that feels easier than to take their crap!.
+Sometimes we want to do something we know we would love or take a risk at something which might change our lives for the better but we get scare; we focus on what others will say, how would they react.
+Instead of growing we deliver exactly what the nay Sayers hope…that is our failure.

 So what can we do in order to stop caring so much about what others think?….
-I was reading a book on owning your weirdness, and proving your weirdness.
+I was reading a book on owning your weirdness and proving your weirdness.
 Owning your weirdness is being particular about something which others will look at as strange.
-What is proving your weirdness?, proving your weirdness is DOING that particular/strange thing which makes you happy and helps you grow.
+What is proving your weirdness? proving your weirdness is DOING that particular/strange thing which makes you happy and helps you grow.
 It does not mean proving it to others, do it for yourself.
 You got to prove it works for yourself.
-People then will either criticize you more, (guess what, if that happens you now have a bit more confidence because you had the courage to try it.) or something else could happen, those who didn’t criticize you will either respect you or copy you.
+People then will either criticize or those who didn’t criticize you will respect or emulate you.

 Work on your weirdness every single day and you will develop confidence on your weirdness; as a result you will care less about what others think.

-Another thing to remember is that we live in a perpetually dual world.
+Another thing to remember is we live in a perpetually dual world.
 We live in a world that is perpetually counter flowing.
-So how does this apply to helping you develop confidence on your weirdness?, it will help you if you can accept not every one will agree with you.
-The important thing when we start to doubt ourselves based on the opinion or negative actions of others is to ask ourselves “who are these people?”, were they there when you were alone?, where they there when you needed them the most?.
+So how does this apply to helping you develop confidence on your weirdness?
+It will help you if you can accept not every one will agree with you.
+The important thing when we start to doubt ourselves based on the opinion or negative actions of others is to ask ourselves Who are these people?
+Were they there when I was alone?
+Where they there when I needed them the most?.
 Asking ourselves these questions help keep things in perspective.

-Let’s also not forget not to become like that which is hurting us, stand your ground but do it your way not theirs.
+Let’s not forget not to become like those who hurt us; stand your ground but do it your way not theirs.
 Allow those people their opinion, remember it has nothing to do with you, it has everything to do with them.

 In this life there are two types of people doers and commentators.
 Remembering this can help you.
 Those who are usually talking about us, criticizing us, aren’t doing anything to find themselves.

 LIKE ATTRACTS LIKE; keep on doing what you love and you will attract those who resonate with who you are.
-At first you will loose pretty much all your friends and even family.
-This is a guarantee due to the law of vibration.
-The higher you vibrate the less you resonate with the multitude, relax, it is a normal part of the process.
+At first you might lose pretty much all your friends and even family; this is due to the law of vibration.
+The higher you vibrate the less you resonate with the multitude; relax, it is a normal part of the process.
 This reaction happens because the more we work on ourselves, on redefining ourselves, the more we own our “weirdness”; this is something most people aren’t used to, as such many will either walk away or attack….Why?
 Because they don’t like their perceptions of reality challenged.

 When you challenge people’s reality you will get resistance.
 They may say to you “you are wasting your time, you need to accept things as they are.”

-Many times is because of generation differences, and its harder for them to see your vision.
+Many times is because of generation differences its harder for them to see your vision.

-Whenever you encounter those who ridicule you for being different and spending time in the greatest journey ever (the journey within ourselves), remember those who ridicule you aren’t doing anything.
+Whenever you encounter those who ridicule you for being different and spending time in the greatest journey ever; the journey within; remember those who ridicule you aren’t doing anything.
 They are afraid to look in, they are the ones doing what is EASY.

 Asses those around you properly.
-Are they there to support you?, if they are they will give you guidance and ideas to help you reach your goal.
+Are they there to support you?
+If they are they will give you guidance and ideas to help you reach your goal.
 If that is case then listen.
-It doesn’t mean what worked for them will work for you, but there might be something there, a lesson perhaps that will take you to the next stage.
+It doesn’t mean what worked for them will work for you but there might be something there, a lesson perhaps that will take you to the next stage.
 If you get people who put you down, make you feel bad about yourself, then why on earth would you take their advice.
 The only reason one would take their advice is because you doubt yourself.
-Doubting yourself is natural, don’t beat yourself over it, it takes time to develop confidence and to believe in yourself and your dreams, it takes time to trust on yourself completely.
-Am still working on that; its a long lesson, but one worth working on.
+Doubting yourself is natural, don’t beat yourself over it; it takes time to develop confidence and to believe in yourself and your dreams.
+It takes time to trust on yourself completely; I’m still working on that; its a long lesson but one worth working on.

-Carl Rogers spoke and wrote extensively about Unconditional Positive Regard.
-What does it mean?, Here is an example: If you are riding your bike and you fall, then just get up smile and say to the world “it was all part of the plan!.”
-What this does for you?, it gives yourself permission to mess up.
+Carl Rogers spoke and wrote extensively about Unconditional Positive Regard; to summarize it just means “give yourself permission to mess up”.
 If you give yourself permission to mess up without punishing yourself, you start loving yourself unconditionally and you start recognizing how special you are.

-The more you accept how special and unique you are the less you will mess up, because you will start seeing yourself as amazing.
-You will start truly loving yourself.
+The more you accept how special and unique you are the less you will mess up because you will start seeing yourself as amazing.
+You will start truly love yourself.

 Life can be a rollercoaster; one which can challenge everything you believe in.
 It can bring you to your knees.
-What matters is how you come out of it… will you be bitter?, will you coward?, will you be angry all the time?, or will you take the lessons, and move on.
-Take the lessons and help those around you.
+What matters is how you come out of it… will you be bitter? will you coward? will you be angry all the time? or will you take the lessons and keep moving? will you learn and try to help guide those around you?

-Life can bring you drastic changes; at the end it will leave you not with many people around you, but with those who are a reflection of yourself.
+Life can bring drastic changes, at the end not many people will be around you but those who are a reflection of yourself will.
 If you like what you see in them, if you can respect them, if they inspire and challenge you to be a better person, to step out of your comfort zone, then you are in the right path.

-If you want to stop caring about what others think of you, and you want to be more in charge of your life then I suggest you do the math differently.
-First comes yourself, then comes those who help you along your journey, challenging you, cheering you on, and last those who are negative towards us.
+If you want to stop caring about what others think of you and you want to be more in charge of your life then I suggest you do the math differently.
+First comes yourself, then comes those who help you along your journey; challenging you, cheering you on; last are those who are negative towards us.
 Ultimately the perception of ourselves is more important than the perception others have of us.

 Be mindful, do not let others project their fears and insecurities on you; if they do, recognize it isn’t your thoughts but theirs.
-Do not stop working on yourself, even if you take small, slow steps, keep at it.
+Do not stop working on yourself, even if you take small steps, keep at it.
 It is better to dare try than to not try at all.
 If you fall down, get back up, look at them straight in their eyes, and say “is that the best you got?!”

-Do not let others stop you from becoming the warrior prince or princess you were born to be!.
+Do not let others stop you from becoming the shining star you were born to be!.